Torus Probabilistic Principal Component Analysis: Further numerical experiments

-Figures \ref{sm:fig:sim:2:50}--\ref{sm:fig:sim:2:500} and figures \ref{sm:fig:sim:3:50}--\ref{sm:fig:sim:3:500} reports the frequencies of selection of dimension when the true dimension is $d=2$ and $d=3$ respectively.
-Each figure corresponds to a different sample size $n=50,100,500$ and each panel to a different value of $\sigma$.
+In this section, we provide additional outputs from the simulation studies.
+Figures \ref{sm:fig:sim:2:50}--\ref{sm:fig:sim:2:500} and Figures \ref{sm:fig:sim:3:50}--\ref{sm:fig:sim:3:500} show the frequency of dimension selection when the true dimension is $d=2$ and $d=3$, respectively.
+Each figure corresponds to a different sample size ($N=50$, $100$, $500$), and each panel within the figures represents a different value of $\sigma^2$.